 “JLF really helped me feel more connected to the idea of learning from Jewish texts despite not considering myself to be a religious Jew, which in turn made me feel a lot closer to the community as a whole.”

 “JLF was a welcoming exploration of what it means to be Jewish in the 21st century.
 The Jewish values that we discussed over the course of the semester are ones that will guide me for the rest of my life!”

 “The discussions were super relevant to my day to day concerns and curiosities.
 You’re not getting lectures on abstract concepts; these are helpful ideas that will definitely resonate with you!”

 JLF, the Jewish Learning Fellowship, is a ten-week fellowship that brings together college students to discuss meaningful topics, study Jewish texts, build community, and meet new people.
 This semester, students may join one or both of our two cohorts, “Sex, Love, and Romance” and “Israel: Home & Homeland.”
 Both cohorts include ten sessions, a Shabbat experience, and a commencement ceremony.

 Want to learn more?
 Reach out to Rabbi Shira.

 We will meet for ten sessions over the course of the semester, each for an hour and a half, including dinner.
 Additionally, we’ll all gather for a commencement ceremony and a Shabbat experience.
 See below for the full schedule.

 How much does it cost?

 Nothing!
-In fact, we will pay you to join us!
+In fact, we will pay you to participate!
 We believe that Jewish learning and identity formation is valuable, and so is your time.
-Therefore, we will provide a $150 stipend toward a future Jewish experience, such as studying at Pardes in Jerusalem or volunteering during an Alternative Spring Break.
+We don’t want to pay you to be Jewish, but we do want to emphasize that we value your time.
+Therefore, we provide a stipend which we hope you will use toward a future Jewish experience, such as studying at Hartmann in Jerusalem or traveling on a Hillel Alternative Spring Break.

 When exactly will we meet?